-Driving is one of the best ways to enjoy Iceland's vast array of stunning landscapes economic activity and investments in buildings and logistics.
-In aviation, we continue to invest in our main international airport at Keflavik.
+Driving is one of the best ways to enjoy Iceland's vast array of stunning landscapes

 The investment initiative allowed us to speed up the construction of large economically feasible expansion projects in all modes of transport.
 In our highways system, we are planning to speed up construction to increase safety and capacity in the main cities and to and from the capital area.